richardstartin/richardstartin.github.io/_posts/2019-09-01-multidimensional-switches.md

 Whatever syntax we may end up getting in Java, I will assume the Scala function above would be expressible.
 So I will describe how to implement it.
 There are four important aspects:

- 1. _dimension_: the parameter
+ 1. _dimension_: the parameters.
- 2. _attribute value_: the value of the parameter
+ 2. _attribute value_: the values of the parameters.
  3. _priority_: when cases overlap, which takes precedence?
  4. _wildcards_: not all expressions constrain attribute values.